wangela/twittah/README.md

  * [x] Advanced: When a network request is sent, user sees an indeterminate progress indicator
  * [x] Advanced: User can "reply" to any tweet on their home timeline
     * [x] The user that wrote the original tweet is automatically "@" replied in compose
- * [ ] Advanced: User can click on a tweet to be taken to a "detail view" of that tweet
-    * [ ] Advanced: User can take favorite (and unfavorite) or reweet actions on a tweet
- * [ ] Advanced: Improve the user interface and theme the app to feel twitter branded
  * [ ] Advanced: User can search for tweets matching a particular query and see results
  * [ ] Bonus: User can view their direct messages (or send new ones)
  * [x] Extra: User can click "skip to top" button to jump to most recent tweet in the currently viewed timeline